Bloomberg campaign builds out digital arm Hawkfish ahead of 2020 election

 Other staff and advisors include alumni from Google, ad tech firm The Trade Desk and Goldman Sachs, according to their LinkedIn profiles.

-Eric Kuhn, who has described himself as the first agent in Hollywood to focus on social media during his time at United Talent Agency, has also joined Hawkfish as a senior advisor working on digital organizing and influencers, a signal that the campaign could build on its recent controversial strategy of paying popular Instagram meme accounts to post content.
+Eric Kuhn, who is described on his LinkedIn page as the first agent in Hollywood to focus on social media during his time at United Talent Agency, has also joined Hawkfish as a senior advisor working on digital organizing and influencers, a signal that the campaign may build on its recent paid partnerships with popular Instagram meme accounts.

+On Friday, Twitter suspended or restricted a group of 70 accounts posting content promoting Bloomberg, saying that the accounts violated its platform manipulation and spam policy.

 The campaign has said that Hawkfish will continue to be funded “in a big way” through November, regardless of whether Bloomberg wins the nomination.